Transaction Attributes Extended table

 Integer

-The count of distinct order IDs that are associated with cancelled items during the time period.
+The count of distinct order IDs that are associated with canceled items during the time period.
 Available columns:

 Note